 The New York City area experiences some of the coldest winter weather in the U.S and there are times when the low temperature can cause problems in homes.
 The pipes in a plumbing system are usually in areas that are vulnerable to cold temperatures like basements, crawlspaces, and between walls and if the temperature drops below freezing, the water in the pipes will freeze.
 Ice in the pipes is dangerous because it can cause the pipes and fixtures like indoor sprinkler heads to burst and leak water.
-ServiceMaster Restoration by Complete can clean and restore homes and buildings damaged by a burst pipe or broken sprinkler head in Staten Island and Brooklyn, NY.
+ServiceMaster Restoration by Complete can clean and restore homes and buildings damaged by frozen pipes and sprinkler heads in Staten Island and Brooklyn, NY.
 We use state-of-the-art water damage restoration equipment to clean up major leaks and get the affected areas back to their original condition.

 The areas of your home or building that are poorly heated during the winter are often the areas that have the most pipes running through them.
 When the temperature drops below freezing, the water in the pipes is much more likely to freeze and the ice that forms within the pipes will expand until it puts enough pressure on the pipe to burst.
 The same can happen to indoor sprinkler heads if the water is frozen within the head or the pipe leading up to the head.
 A pipe burst can allow as much as hundreds of gallons of water into your home or building which can quickly cause major water damage.

 You must react immediately to a busted pipe or sprinkler head by shutting off the main water supply to stop the leak.
 Once the water is off, contact us to clean up the water before it spreads any further.
 Our technicians are highly trained water damage restoration experts and we use advanced water extraction and drying equipment to ensure that the affected areas are completely dry.
 We will also clean and restore the damaged area so it can be used again safely.